rudhanster/attendance-script/README.md

 Otherwise, the script will not be able to locate the correct event for attendance.

 ### ⚠️ Important
-SLCM calender should be default. that is week view.
+SLCM calender should be set to default view , that is #week view.

 ### ⚠️ Important
 Session number in excel sheet should be blank for theory and 1 or 2 for lab[batch number|